charvishukla/cse15l-lab-reports/lab-report-4-week8.md

         at MarkdownParseTest.testGetLinksFile7(MarkdownParseTest.java:77)
 ```

+**Test 3**

-For the test that contains `snippet3.md`, the JUnit test result tells us 2 main things: (1) there was a JUnit assertion error on line 89 since expected and actual do not match, (2) there was an error in line  87 of `MarkdownParse.java` which probably caused this error:
+For the test that contains `snippet3.md`, the JUnit test result tells us 2 main things: (1) there was a JUnit assertion error on line 89 since expected and actual do not match, (2) there was an error in line  87 of `MarkdownParseTest.java` which probably caused this error:

 ```
 3) testGetLinksFile8(MarkdownParseTest)